NAWM

 Our Approach

 The goal of Wetlands: Changing the Narrative is to bring diverse and hopeful stories about America's wetlands to American audiences through a range of traditional and new media avenues.
 “Story packages” will be built from single collections of footage, animation, and interviews and will seed programming aimed at those who get their information via tv, streaming, or social media.
-For example, a story package centered around the Colorado River might yield a 30-minute documentary, multiple 5-8 minute shorts, and multiple minute-long bursts aimed at TikTok, Instagram, and Reels.
-Each product will be built from the same bed of content but tailored specifically for the demands of different outlets.

 The Team